Girls Education Stops Child Marriage

 Roddenberry Prize for girls education . .

-Last summer we applied for a grant and what has come out of the process of writing this grant is that we found the cost of educating one girl for a year is only $39!
+Last summer we applied for a grant and what has come out of the process of writing it is that we found the cost of educating one girl for a year is only $39!
 That is for preschool and primary school.
 And that figure is above what government supplies.
 For high school students it is only $119 a year.

 Preschools near communities help advance girls education

 We can do this by building preschool classrooms which teach Swahili near communities.
 This has dramatically increased the number of girls going into secondary school.